teavver/gpt-4-vision-api-wrapper/README.md

 Demo wrapper for gpt4-v via api

+## Update: November 6, 2023

+Support for up to 4 image inputs added (4 is the upper limit set by OpenAI).
+Please check the [Examples](#examples) section.

 ## Update: October 31, 2023

 The current version **should** be stable and working (using the default config).